The Exhibition Theme: Water & Flow

 Mind Mapping the Theme

-Our first session of 2026 will be on Sunday, the 7th of January, where Dee Crofts will lead us in Mind Mapping around the theme of Water & Flow.
-HERE is a recap of our Mind Mapping session from 2024.
+Our first Sunday Session of 2026 will be on the 11th of January, where Dee Crofts will lead us in Mind Mapping around the theme of Water & Flow.
+HERE is a recap of our Mind Mapping session with Breda Fay, from 2024.
 It may help you to get your creative juices flowing!
 We will also have Ramona Farrelly, who will share tips on photographing your work.

 Details: